 Two days of mountain biking later, and we’d get back home on the Sunday night, exhausted, exhilarated and fortified for the week ahead.
 I’d share some photos with you, but it was such a long time ago we used something called “film” and got our photos “developed” (yes – I really am THAT old!!!)

-Then, one day in 2005 the little blue line finally showed in the pregnancy test window, and before we knew it we were Mummy and Daddy.
+Then, one day the little blue line finally showed in the pregnancy test window, and before we knew it we were Mummy and Daddy.

 The tent is now in the loft – stored behind the Christmas Tree – a relic of a previous life remembered briefly each December.